jjhelmus/nmrglue/README.rst

 library nmrglue can be used to create publication quality figures of NMR spectrum or examine data interactively.

-nmrglue can be used to analysis NMR data, with routines to perform peak picking, multidimensional lineshape fitting (peak fitting), and peak integration.
+nmrglue can be used to analysize NMR data, with routines to perform peak picking, multidimensional lineshape fitting (peak fitting), and peak integration.
 New analysis methods can be rapidly developed and tested in Python or by integrating Fortran and C/C++ code.